JuanLDev/Self-healing-ML-workflow/README.md

 # 🧠 Self-Healing ML Workflow for Stock & Forex Predictions

-A production-grade, self-healing machine learning workflow built on Kubernetes.
+A production grade, self-healing machine learning workflow built on Kubernetes.
 This system fetches financial data, processes it, trains models, version-controls data & models with DVC, and serves predictions via a FastAPI microservice.

 ---